jessepav/lacygoill-wiki-backup/vim/highlighting.md

 ## ?

-If we do:

-:colo elflord
-:colo seoul256

-The `Identifier` HG becomes bold.
-As a result, variable names in VimL are bold.
-It has nothing to do with our color scheme customizations.
-It has nothing to do with seoul256.

-I think it has to do with `$VIMRUNTIME/syntax/syncolor.vim:37`.

-We can get back a normal `Identifier` HG, by reloading seoul256:

-:colo elflord
-:colo seoul256
-:colo seoul256

-Understand what happens.

-## ?

 Document that it  seems that the special  color value `bg` is  only available if the Normal HG has its `ctermbg` attribute set.
 It's probably  the same thing  for `fg`: the Normal  HG must have  its `ctermfg`